-Represents a securitization trust that is consolidated by a NorthStar CDO.
-The NorthStar CDO is in turn consolidated by the Company.
-The Company elected the fair value option to value the bonds payable issued by the consolidated securitization trust (Note 14).
+(4) Debt at fair value at December 31, 2017 represents a securitization trust that was consolidated by a N-Star CDO and the N-Star CDO was in turn consolidated by the Company.
+The Company had elected the fair value option to value the bonds payable issued by the consolidated securitization trust (Note 14).
+In May 2018, the Company sold its interests in the N-Star CDO and deconsolidated the N-Star CDO (Note 8).